Using the Octez Packages (2025)

 Octez packages

-A few of us Tezos folk are working on a set of Octez packages in Debian and Red Hat packaging formats.
+A few of us Tezos folk worked on a set of Octez packages in Debian and Red Hat packaging formats.
 Octez is the reference implementation of the Tezos blockchain software.
 If you have read my Tezos articles on this site, you will have seen them already.

 There are several packages: